itf/6s092/courses/IAP19/PS/PS20/content.md

 Let's look at our options going from $A$ to $E$.
 The shortest path without the blue edge restriction is $A\to B\to E$, but this doesn't satisfy our condition.
 If we were to prioritize blue edges first, we would likely find the path $A\to C\to F\to D\to E$, but we can do better with $A\to B\to D\to E$, the correct answer.

 Because it isn't easy to change the algorithm to accommodate this restriction, we can think about changing the graph instead.
 We'd like to make a new graph with colorless edges based on the original one such that performing a simple BFS on this graph will give us our desired answer.
-The key idea is that this new graph has to describe where we are and whether or not we've used a blue edge.
+The key idea is that this new graph has to describe where we are and whether or not we've used a blue edge to get there.
 For a vertex $v$ in the original graph, we can split $v$ into two versions, $v$ and $v'$, so that being on $v$ means that we have not used a blue edge and being on $v'$ means that we have.
 An example of this split for one vertex is illustrated below.

 <center>
 <img src="/_static/IAP19/bfs-32.png" height="200"  />